Condition Care Guide

 - Hereditary Familial Polyposis - This is a true hereditary condition in which the entire colon is marked with hundreds or thousands of polyps.
 They can start forming as young as ten years of age.
 This condition is not common, but nearly every Familial Polyposis patient will eventually develop colon cancer.
 The only reliable preventive treatment is a colectomy, or removal of the colon.

-Anyone can get polyps, but certain people are more likely to form polyps than others.
-You may have a greater chance of getting polyps if you:
+Anyone can get polyps, but certain people are more likely to form colon polyps than others.
+You may have a greater chance of getting colon polyps if you:

 - are age 50 or older